grafana/sigma-rule-deployment/README.md

 ### Q: Are there any restrictions on the Sigma rule files?

-The main restriction are they need to be valid Sigma rules.
+The main restriction are they need to be valid Sigma rules, including the `id` and `title` [metadata fields](https://sigmahq.io/docs/basics/rules.html#available-sigma-metadata-fields).
 If you are using [Correlation rules](https://github.com/SigmaHQ/sigma-specification/blob/main/specification/sigma-correlation-rules-specification.md), the rule files must contain **all** the referenced rules within the rule file (using [YAML's multiple document feature](https://gettaurus.org/docs/YAMLTutorial/#YAML-Multi-Documents), i.e., combined with `---`).